Messias (footballer)

-Messias Rodrigues da Silva Júnior (born 3 November 1994) is a Brazilian footballer who plays as a central defender for Santos.
+Messias Rodrigues da Silva Júnior (born 3 November 1994), simply known as Messias, is a Brazilian footballer who plays as a central defender for Goiás, on loan from Santos.

-Club career
+Career

 América Mineiro

-Born in São Mateus, Messias represented the youth academy of São Mateus and Cruzeiro before moving to the academy of América Futebol Clube (MG) in 2013.
+Born in São Mateus, Messias represented the youth academy of São Mateus and Cruzeiro before moving to the academy of América Mineiro in 2013.
 On 2 February 2014, he was promoted to the senior team, signing a deal which would keep him at the club until 2016.
 On 28 November 2015, he made his first team debut, starting in a 0–0 draw against Botafogo in Série B.

-In the 2016 season, Messias played his first league match in a 2–0 defeat against Sociedade Esportiva Palmeiras, replacing the injured Roger.
+In the 2016 season, Messias played his first league match in a 2–0 defeat against Palmeiras, replacing the injured Roger.
 He played regularly in the 2017 season, featuring 47 times for the club and scoring one goal, with his side winning the Série B and thus achieving promotion to Série A.

 On 5 January 2018, Messias' contract was extended until December 2022.
 On 30 January of the following year, Messias was loaned out to Portuguese club Rio Ave until the middle of 2020 for € 200,000.

 Upon returning, Messias became a regular starter for Coelho, helping with three goals in 36 league appearances as the club returned to the first division.